top of page

 Follow the K.I.S.S.
 Philosophy: Keep it Simple, Stupid

 With smart movements targeting multiple muscle groups, you’ll find that less can indeed be more.
-In this ultimate guide, I'll show you how to maximize your efforts to use time efficiently—expect to get in, get after it, and get on with your day in less than an hour.
+In this ultimate guide, I'll show you how to maximize your efforts to use time efficiently—expect to get in, get after it, and get on with your day in an hour or less.

 For most of us, spending more than an hour in the gym is counterproductive.
 And if you're spending 2 hours or more in the gym six times a week?
 I'm not sure who has that kind of time.

-So you don't need to spend two hours a day in the gym to get fit and healthy.
+So you don't need to spend half your life in the gym to get fit and healthy.
 I'll show you how.

 Understanding Minimalist Strength Workouts